NASCAR STREET CLOSURES

 Valeria Roman

 “When I was a kid, I visited the Emergency Room at Lurie Children’s many times.
-What really caught my attention was the way every worker was kind and helpful to my parents, who are Hispanic and – at the time – didn’t speak much English,” reflects Valeria Roman, an intern with the Mentorship and Workforce Development program here at Lurie Children’s.
+What really caught my attention was the way every worker was kind and helpful to my parents, who are Hispanic and – at the time – didn’t speak much English,” reflects Valeria Roman, an intern with the Mentorship and Workforce Development Initiatives here at Lurie Children’s.
 Now just beginning her sophomore year at North Park University, Valeria is eager to pursue a career in medicine.
 “Because of how my parents were treated, I dreamed of working at that very same hospital.
 When I heard about the Discovering Healthcare Careers internship opportunity, I applied hoping to shadow doctors and truly feel and see what my future is going to look like,” Valeria shares.

 Raised in Belmont Cragin, Valeria is the daughter of Mexican immigrants who came to United States in the early 2000’s.
 Her mother gave up her teaching career when she emigrated and now works at a paper factory.
 Her father worked in roofing construction but is no longer working due to medical issues.